PacktPublishing/3D-Graphics-Rendering-Cookbook-Second-Edition/README.md

 * Integrate various rendering techniques into a single application
 * Find out how to leverage bindless Vulkan
 * Implement a physically based glTF2 rendering pipeline from scratch

+The book uses the [LightweightVK](https://github.com/corporateshark/lightweightvk) library as a Vulkan wrapper and dives deep into its implementation.

 If you feel this book is for you, get your [copy](https://www.amazon.com/Vulkan-Graphics-Rendering-Cookbook-High-Performance/dp/1803248114) today!